Creativity is Justice in Action

 Life without applause slowly crushes the soul.
 Who believes in me?
 Who will be my champion?
 Who will celebrate with me?
 Who will allow me to have a voice?

-For one week in June, I sat in a dark rehearsal theater in Guatemala City watching youth from the streets who have been given the opportunity to accomplish a huge task.
-I wondered if most of their lives were like the dark, cold theater.
-No audience.
-Little light.
-Unfinished work.
-Doubt.
-Disbelief.
-Frustration.
-Silence longing for applause.
+For one week in June, I spent my time in a dark rehearsal theater in Guatemala City, observing youth from the streets who were given the chance to take on a significant task.
+I couldn’t help but wonder if most of their lives felt like the dark, cold theater—without an audience, lacking light, filled with unfinished work, doubt, disbelief, frustration, and a silence that longed for applause.

 Disbelief filled my thoughts, “There was no way this was coming together.”
 I was here as a champion for them, but I disbelieved.
 Could this event really come together?
 Could they REALLY accomplish this task?
 Did they have enough determination, enough skill… enough confidence?

-For those of you new to our story: My husband and I are connected to Guatemala through the adoption of our two sons.
-We wanted to have a continued investment in the country and decided to respond with our skills in film and photography by sharing inspirational stories of hope.
-Therefore, we produced a documentary film, Reparando, which was completed in 2010.
-We are now working on a second documentary film project, Becoming Fools.
-This project is about young men and women who left their homes, lost their family or were abandoned as children and grew up on the streets of Guatemala.
+For those who are new to our story: My husband and I are connected to Guatemala through the adoption of our two sons.
+We wanted to maintain a meaningful connection to the country, so we decided to use our skills in film and photography to share inspirational stories of hope.
+As a result, we produced a documentary film titled *Reparando*, which was completed in 2010.
+We are currently working on a second documentary project called *Becoming Fools*.
+This film focuses on young men and women who left their homes, lost their families, or were abandoned as children and grew up on the streets of Guatemala.
 The streets of Guatemala City are home to more than 6,000 youth.
-Many of these children start their life of streets as young as 8 years old.
-They sleep in abandoned lots, beg or steal for money and get high to forget their hunger, the cold, the rain or worse.
+Many of these children begin their lives on the streets as young as 8 years old.
+They often sleep in abandoned lots, beg or steal for money, and resort to drugs to escape their hunger, the cold, the rain, or even worse circumstances.

-However, they are not alone.
-Individuals and organizations working in the streets are making a difference in the lives of these marginalized children and young people.
-And one such man had a dream to host a clown workshop.
+They are not alone; individuals and organizations are making a difference in the lives of marginalized children and young people.
+One man even dreamed of hosting a clown workshop.

 The handful of youth participating in the clown workshop had the opportunity to perform in front of 400 people at a large theater in Guatemala City.
 The purpose of this event was to bring to awareness the situation of youth and children living on the streets of Guatemala City.
 This theatrical performance was the final event in a series of weeklong activities entitled Festival: Voz De Las Calles.
 Through laughter and learning, professional clowns have been investing time and love into this group, teaching them the beautiful art of clowning.
 This performance was a dream for many members of the community.
 It gave the youth a chance to perform with professional clowns, taught them to dream, believe, achieve and receive applause from their community.